RgeditV1/RgeditV1/README.md

  <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&pause=1000&width=435&lines=Engineering+student;computer+technician" alt="Typing SVG" /></a>
 </p>
 <hr/>
-<h4 align="center">👨‍💻 I'm a junior desktop application developer with a passion for turning ideas into functional software.
+<h4 align="center"> I'm a junior desktop application developer with a passion for turning ideas into functional software.
 I enjoy coding in C++, Python, Java, and C#, and I'm always exploring new ways to improve my skills and build meaningful tools.
-Currently, I'm studying Systems Engineering at Universidad Dominicana O&M and hold a technical diploma in informática.

-🚀 I'm driven by curiosity, problem-solving, and the challenge of creating smooth user experiences.
+I'm driven by curiosity, problem-solving, and the challenge of creating smooth user experiences.
 My goal is to keep growing as a developer and contribute to innovative projects that make an impact.
 </h4>
 <br>
 <p align="center"> <img src="https://komarev.com/ghpvc/?username=RgeditV1&color=brightgreen&style=plastic&base=10" alt="RgeditV1" /> </p>